Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (a) and (b) contain any material misstatement.

-v) Based on our examination and explanations give to us, the Company has not used an
+v) Based on our examination which included test checks, the company has used

-2014 on preservation of audit trail as per the statutory requirements for record
+the Company as per the statutory requirements for record retention.

 vi) The Company has not declared and paid dividend during the previous year and